10 UI UX Design Portfolio Examples to Inspire You (Updated for 2025)

 A huge part of the career pivot into the world of product design includes a unique, relevant UX design portfolio.
 While we regularly publish success stories of UX Academy alumni that profile how and why they made their career switch to UX/UI design, we also like to spotlight a few standout portfolio examples to showcase the original, creative ways that they showcase their abilities.

 With the help of mentors and career coaches, the Designlab community continues to create noteworthy portfolios.
-Read on to explore a selection of UX design portfolios from Designlab students— that are sure to inspire you.
+Read on to explore a selection of UX design portfolios from Designlab students.
+Hopefully some of these awesome UX portfolio examples will inspire you.

 What Is a UX Design Portfolio?